Save up to 25%… Shop Our Birthday Sale Now!

 What Trees Does Chaga Grow On?

-Geographically, I. obliquus grows on trunks of a variety of hardwood trees in cold habitats (45°N to 50°N) of North America, Eastern Europe, and Asia.
+Geographically, I. obliquus grows on tree trunks of a variety of hardwood trees in cold habitats (45°N to 50°N) of North America, Eastern Europe, and Asia.

 While chaga grows most commonly on birch trees, other species of trees commonly infected include (1):